Urinals & Urinal Packs

 Are there any regulations or codes regarding urinal installations in the UK?

-There are several regulations in the UK that govern the installation of urinals.
+Several regulations in the UK govern the installation of urinals.
 Here are a few key guidelines to consider:

 • Urinal installations must comply with the requirements outlined in the UK Building Regulations.
 These regulations cover various aspects such as ventilation, drainage, water supply, and compliance with relevant health and safety standards.